Styhead Tarn

-Styhead Tarn is a tarn in the English Lake District, near the top of the Sty Head pass, at the head of Borrowdale.
-It is on the route from Wasdale to Borrowdale, and is therefore a well visited point in the Lake District.
+Styhead Tarn is a tarn in the English Lake District, near the top of the Sty Head pass at the head of Borrowdale.
+It is on the route from Wasdale to Borrowdale and is, therefore, a well-visited point in the Lake District.
 It is also passed by walkers ascending Scafell Pike from Borrowdale via the Corridor Route.
-It is permissible to fish the tarn which contains wild brown trout.
+It is permissible to fish the tarn, which contains wild brown trout.

-The Styhead Gill is the tarn's outlet which flows into the River Derwent.
+The Styhead Gill is the tarn's outlet which, flows into the River Derwent.

+Styhead tarn has aquatic plants including intermediate water-starwort, quillwort, shoreweed, floating bur-reed and awlwort and this lake is within the Site of Special Scientific Interest called Scafell Pikes (see Scafells).

+Rainfall

 Although no official confirmation yet exists, Styhead Tarn is believed to hold the English record for the highest monthly rainfall total, at about 1430 mm in November 2009.